 However, Google Docs, Sheets, and Slides are light compared to your storage limit, so you may not need to consider them.
 Also, note that items you share with others are stored in your own storage, not theirs.

-5 steps to get the most out of your 15GB of Google storage
+How to Avoid Google Storage Running Out Of Space? — Get the most out of your 15GB of Google storage

 You can make effective use of the space by performing delicate data management, as introduced below.